 Bradford on Avon Museum’s collection is very poor in objects from Broughton Gifford, which, as an area in the Bradford Hundred, falls within the the collecting area of the Museum.
-The chance find of a Neolithic flint arrowhead near Monkton adds not just to the collection of Broughton items, but is also probably a new record of a...Read More
+The chance find of a Neolithic flint arrowhead near Monkton adds not just to the...Read More

 The Neolithic Period (New Stone Age) was marked by the first introduction of farming, both in growing crops and keeping domesticated animals.
 Large areas of the country were cleared of ancient woodland to make fields, but hunting and gathering still went on.
 Metal tools were not yet available and the Neolithic people made tools from flint and polished stone axes were traded...Read More

 It had long been known that there was significant Roman building in the Budbury area, on the plateau just north of the centre of Bradford.
 An excavation in 1976, when new houses were being built, found a bath house, so the villa house had to be nearby.